Skxxtz/watson/docs/widgets/calendar.md

 # Calendar

+## Credential Storage and Security

+Watson stores calendar credentials encrypted on the local system to protect against accidental disclosure and casual inspection (for example via backups or configuration files).

+Credentials are encrypted using a randomly generated master key and modern authenticated encryption.
+The master key is stored locally and is not transmitted or shared.
+This design allows Watson to retrieve calendar data unattended after login, without requiring additional user interaction or desktop-specific keyring services.

+This approach provides protection for data at rest but does not protect against malware running under the user account, a compromised system, or direct memory access while the application is running.

+Watson does not rely on external credential managers or operating-system keyrings to ensure predictable behavior across environments.

+Watson uses XChaCha20-Poly1305 for password encryption.

-## ICloud
+## Supported Services

+### iCloud

-Watson can automatically connect to your ICloud calendars.
+Watson can automatically connect to your iCloud calendars.
 For this to work, it needs (1) your AppleID, and (2) an app-specific password.

-### Configuration on ICloud
+#### Configuration on iCloud

 1. Go to icloud.com
 2. Sign-In